seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 group.values(); // will return a SetIterator {}
 ```

-The Weakset object lets you store weakly held objects in a collection.
+WeakSet is a collection of garbage-collectable values, including objects and non-registered symbols.
+A value in the WeakSet may only occur once.
+It is unique in the WeakSet's collection.

 The WeakSet contain only Objects, there is not iterable on a WeakSet.
 The WeakSet don't have a clear() method, because the Weakset clean it self up.